Santander to begin rehab assignment in Buffalo | Globalnews.ca

-TORONTO – Slugger Anthony Santander is progressing toward a return to the Toronto Blue Jays lineup.
+TORONTO – The Toronto Blue Jays know the runway to get Anthony Santander ready for the post-season is getting shorter.

-Santander will be the designated hitter in three games for the Triple-A Buffalo Bisons, starting tonight.
+Santander was set to be the designated hitter in three games for the Triple-A Buffalo Bisons starting on Thursday.
 After that, he’ll play a handful of games in left and right field for the Bisons.

+“We’re kind of running out of time, you know what I mean?” said Toronto manager John Schneider on Thursday morning, hours before the Blue Jays hosted the Houston Astros.
+“We’ll see how he feels.”

 Santander signed a five-year, US$92.5 million deal with Toronto in January after spending the first eight years of his career with the Baltimore Orioles.